by Garrick Dee

 Using scrubs also helps remove dead skin cells.
 You can purchase the scrubs online or use a DIY recipe.

-Second method is using chemicals such as creams like Retin-A.
+The second method is using chemicals such as creams like Retin-A.

 These products are far more potent than a physical scrub.
 It’s an option if you’re suffering from ingrown hair for years.
 Just remember to consult with a dermatologist before using.